 At the Project:

 The number of swallows investigating your nest boxes is growing as more and more arrive, and one thing is certain, for small birds Tree Swallows can make a racket!
-You'll be hearing lots of Tree Swallow vocalizations in the weeks to come.
-Now is a good time to start listening carefully, seeing if you can distinguish specific song, and noting what situations and behaviors seem to evoke and accompany them.
+You'll be hearing lots of Tree Swallow song and calls in the weeks to come.
+Now is a good time to start listening carefully, seeing if you can distinguish specific vocalizations, and noting what situations and behaviors seem to evoke them.
 Each songbird species has its own set of vocalizations whose numbers can range from a few up to hundreds or even thousands of different calls and songs in some species.
 Each vocalization is a signal, with a specific purpose, given in specific circumstances.